-There will be three in-class exams and a comprehensive final.
+There will be three one-hour in-class exams and a comprehensive final.
 Exact dates for exams will be given at least four days prior to each exam.
 The exam format may be work-out problems, multiple-choice, conceptual, or a combination of the three.
 I will let you know before the exam if you can use calculators.
-The key to the success on the exams is preparation; read the textbook and make sure you understand it, ask questions if you don't understand, DO THE HOMEWORK, and attend the lectures.
+The key to the success on the exams is preparation; DO THE HOMEWORK, attend the lectures, read the textbook and make sure you understand it, and ask questions if you don't understand.
 There are no make-up exams.
 If you miss an exam you will get a ZERO for that exam.
-Of the three in-class exams I will take the average of the lowest and highest score and replace the lowest with the average.
+Of the three one-hour in-class exams I will take the average of the lowest and highest score and replace the lowest with the average.
 You must take all three exams for me to replace the lowest exam score by the average of the lowest and highest!